leonardopsantana/1percentbetter/README.md

 A screenshot test takes a screenshot of a screen or a UI component within the app, and compares it with a previously recorded screenshot which is known to be rendered correctly.

-For example, Now in Android has [screenshot tests](https://github.com/android/nowinandroid/blob/main/app/src/testDemo/kotlin/com/google/samples/apps/nowinandroid/ui/NiaAppScreenSizesScreenshotTests.kt) to verify that the navigation is displayed correctly on different screen sizes ([known correct screenshots](https://github.com/android/nowinandroid/tree/main/app/src/testDemo/screenshots)).
+For example, One percent better has OPBAppScreenSizesScreenshotTests.kt to verify that the navigation is displayed correctly on different screen sizes ([known correct screenshots](https://github.com/android/nowinandroid/tree/main/app/src/testDemo/screenshots)).

-Now In Android uses [Roborazzi](https://github.com/takahirom/roborazzi) to run screenshot tests of certain screens and UI components.
+One percent better  uses [Roborazzi](https://github.com/takahirom/roborazzi) to run screenshot tests of certain screens and UI components.
 When working with screenshot tests the following gradle tasks are useful:

 - `verifyRoborazziDemoDebug` run all screenshot tests, verifying the screenshots against the known